weaveworks-guides/weave-net-legacy/site/cloud/part-2-deploy-continuous-delivery.md

 [[ close_details ]]

-## Configure The Deploy Key on GitHub
+## Configuring The SSH Deploy Keys on GitHub

-Configure the deploy keys for the `microservices-demo` repository that you forked in Github.
+Configure the deploy keys for the `front-end` repository that you forked in Github.
 This allows Flux to read and write to the repo with the Kubernetes manifests in it.
 It is important to note that the SSH keys you created must be set on the repository that contains the Kubernetes manifests.
 These manifests are used by the Flux service to manage changes between the cluster and the app.

+To set your public key up for the `front-end` repo:

-Go to the `<YOUR_GITHUB_USERNAME>/microservices-demo` repo on github, click `Settings` from the Setting tab on the top of the repo.
-Select `Deploy Keys` from the left-hand menu.
-Click `Add a key`, and then paste in your public key generated from above (Run `cat id-rsa-flux.pub`).
-Be sure to enable the `Allow Read/Write access` box so that Flux has full access to the repo.
+**1.** Go to the `<YOUR_GITHUB_USERNAME>/front-end` repo on github, and click `Settings` from the top of the repo.

+**2.** Select `Deploy Keys` from the left-hand menu.

+**3.** Click `Add a key`, and then paste in your public key generated from above (Run `cat id-rsa-flux.pub` to see it).

+**Enable the `Allow Read/Write access` box so that Flux has full access to the repo.**

-## Modify the Front-end Manifest to Point to Your Container Image
+## Modify the Manifest file so it Points to Your Container Image
 Begin by logging in to the Kubernetes master node.
 The rest of the demo will be run from the master Kubernetes node, however you could also run it from your laptop if you wish.
 Use `ssh -A` to enable the SSH agent so that you can use your GitHub SSH key from your workstation.

 ~~~bash